Debt Management Program

 Know What To Ask About Fees Before Entering Into A DMP

 Having financial troubles can be very difficult to manage and in most instances creates an extreme amount of stress in one’s life.
-However, there are viable options available to help you during these challenging times and enrolling into a debt management program with a reliable and reputable agency will most likely provide you with the best options for getting out of debt and back on track financially.
+However, there are viable options available to help you during these challenging times and enrolling into a debt management, or debt consolidation program with a reliable and reputable agency will most likely provide you with the best options for getting out of debt and back on track financially.

 - If you are unable to afford the fees of the agency, the agency should be willing to waive the fees if you simply can’t afford them.

 - Be sure the agency is charging you reasonable fees (not more than $50/month for a debt management plan), but this can vary by State.

 - If the agency asks for a voluntary contribution, you may want to consider another agency.
 There is no such thing as a voluntary contribution.

 - Does the agency charge for educational programs and ongoing education?
 Be sure the agency is willing to provide you with educational materials and resources to help you learn how to manage your finances.
 The agency should also be able to provide you with ongoing counseling and education at no charge.

 ACCC strives to maintain the lowest possible fees to consumers nationwide.
 Since 1991, ACCC has only made two changes in its fee structure and continues to do everything possible to make our services affordable.
 We believe strongly in not adding more financial burden to the clients we serve.